White House virus trouble is microcosm of what America faces

 Ordinary Americans being expected to go back to work -- like those laboring at meatpacking plants that Trump has ordered to remain open — won’t have that kind of access to testing.

 And testing, even when you have it, isn’t perfect.
-Dr. Francis Collins, director for the National Institutes of Health, said during congressional testimony last week that the Abbott ID Now machine, which is used to perform rapid coronavirus tests, can sometimes fail to detect a patient who is positive.
+Dr. Francis Collins, director for the National Institutes of Health, said during congressional testimony last week that the Abbott ID Now machine, which is used by the White House to perform rapid coronavirus tests, can sometimes fail to detect a patient who is positive.
+The incubation period for the virus is dayslong, so it is possible that a person who had contracted coronavirus could initially test negative.

 SOCIAL DISTANCING CHALLENGES